xgi-org/xgi/docs/source/index.rst

 =======
-Hypergraph
+XGI
 =======

 Description
 -----------

-The `Hypergraph`_ library provides data structures and algorithms for modeling and analyzing hypergraphs.
+The `XGI`_ library provides data structures and algorithms for modeling and analyzing hypergraphs.

 .. raw:: latex